News (Always tag)

 Congratulations to...

 Comparative Literature graduate students Tessa Wood and Christián González Reyes, who have been selected as a Chancellor’s Doctoral Incentive Program (CDIP) Fellows through the California State University system.
-CDIP prepares gifted doctoral students for an academic career through professional development, mentorship, and grants.
+CDIP(link is external) prepares gifted doctoral students for an academic career through professional development, mentorship, and grants.
 Fellows are selected in a competitive process based on their...